Plant and Soil Science (PSSC)

 Course Attributes: Upper Division; Sustainable Course

-PSSC 356 Soil Quality and Health 3 Units
+PSSC 356 Soil Health and Regenerative Management

 Prerequisite: PSSC 250 or faculty permission.